Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Review

 Furthermore, there are anomalies involving non-abelian symmetries.
 The right-moving central charge is given by the quadratic anomaly for the $R$ symmetry, $c_R = 3 \Tr \gamma_3 R^2$ while the left central charge is obtained from the gravitational anomaly, from the relation $c_R-c_L = \Tr \gamma_3$.
 The gauge anomaly is given by

-where $R_i$ refers to the representation of each charged chiral and Fermi multiplet under the gauge group $G$.
+where $T(\mathfrak{R})$ is the quadratic Casimir of the representation $\mathfrak{R}$ of each charged chiral and Fermi multiplet under the gauge group $G$.
 Here we will consider only $\SU(N)$ and $\USp(2N)$ gauge groups, such that there are no mixed anomalies involving the gauge symmetry and the abelian flavor symmetries.
 In all the examples below we will study the matching of the 't Hooft anomalies for the global symmetries.

 There is a general procedure to construct 2d $\mathcal{N}=(0,2)$ gauge theories starting from 4d $\mathcal{N}=1$ gauge theories, compactifying them on a two-sphere.
 At the level of the 2d theory half of the supersymmetry is preserved if one turns on a background $R$ symmetry gauge field with unit magnetic flux through the two-sphere \cite{Closset:2013sxa,Benini:2015noa,Honda:2015yha}.
 The non-anomalous $R$ charge need to be quantized and, depending on its value, we are left in 2d with \cite{Closset:2013sxa,Kutasov:2013ffl} \begin{itemize} \item $r-1$ Fermi multiplets if we consider a 4d superfield with $R$ charge $r>1$ \item $1-r$ Chiral multiplets if we consider a 4d superfield with $R$ charge $r<1$ \item no multiplets if we consider a 4d superfield with $R$ charge $r=1$ \end{itemize} On the other hand a vector multiplet reduces to a vector multiplet.
 Furthermore, the interactions can be read from the 4d ones.